Brown lawns. Flooded basements. Piles of snow dumped on your doorstep. Topsy-turvy weather can test your patience, and even put your home at risk.

 - Cool-colored roofing tiles.
 They look like traditional tiles but have a higher solar reflectance.
 Tiles like these also come in a wide range of shades.
 Keep in mind darker colors like black will be less reflective than a lighter shade like terra cotta.

-- They reduce storm water runoff because plants absorb the water that would otherwise flow into the gutter.
+Tip: If you have a flat or shallow-pit roof, a green roof could be an option.
+They reduce storm water runoff because the plants absorb the water that would otherwise flow into the gutter.

 Tip: If the ticket price is too high, you can opt for a portable generator.
 They’re fueled by gasoline or propane, and are powerful enough to keep a few appliances and some lights running.
-Most big-box stores sell portable generators with prices starting at $299.
-Try the generator-buying guide from “Consumer Reports” for product reviews.
+Prices range from a few hundred dollars to a couple thousand dollars.
+"Consumer Reports" publishes a generator-buying guide with product reviews.